Mel Furniss Mel Furniss

 It’s been a hard and holy privilege to grow alongside you these past 20 years.
 Even in our hardest moments, you have constantly pointed me to the God who never leaves—who never questions His covenant with His beloved.
 Thank you for loving me faithfully and taking this commitment seriously.
 I see you work hard and repent often and seek help, and it all means more to me than you know.

 I’ve learned a lot since the first time we made vows to each other.
 Back then, I promised a lot of dumb stuff about playing ping pong and watching The Cosby Show (man, that one hasn’t aged well).
 But since those early days, I realized how much I still don’t know about loving someone well.
 It’s an impossible task, if you think about it, to give your heart and soul to another, day after day, year after year, even when we change through seasons and trials.
 Vows are not easy things to keep, especially on our own strength.
-But this one Eugene Peterson quote has stuck in my brain all year, which is why I put it up on our wall at home.
+But this one Eugene Peterson quote stuck in my brain all year, which is why I put it up on our wall at home.
 He says, “Every day I put love on the line.
 There’s nothing I am less good at than love.
 I am far better in competition than in love.
 I am far better at responding to my instincts to get ahead and make my mark than I am at figuring out how to love another.
 I am schooled and trained in acquisitive skills, in getting my own way.
 And yet I decide, every day, to set aside what I can do best and attempt what I do very clumsily—open myself to the frustrations and failures of loving, daring to believe that failing in love is better than succeeding in pride.”

 So that’s my honest vow to you here at the 15-year mark: I promise to keep choosing love, clumsily.
 Even though I’m bad at it and have so much yet to learn.